jorgechvz/stitchtly-barscanner/README.md

 # Stitchtly BarScanner 📱

-Welcome to **Stitchtly-BarScanner**, an intuitive and powerful React Native app designed for seamless Bluetooth device connections and efficient Bar code scanning.
+Welcome to **Stitchtly BarScanner**, an intuitive and powerful React Native app designed for seamless Bluetooth device connections and efficient Bar code scanning.
 Built using [Expo](https://expo.dev), our app provides a smooth user experience, from connecting to devices to scanning barcodes effortlessly.

 ## Features